otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 ### Task 3 (Easy)

-In the `week-06-security-considerations.md` file, analyse the security implications of displaying a list of all available endpoints in your **REST API**.
+In the `week-06-security-considerations.md` file, analyse the security implications of displaying a list of all available endpoints in your REST API.

 ---